LaunchCode-Education-Archived/skills-front-end/materials/studios/mario2/README.md

     Create a `<p>` element and set its text to be the string, and then insert that paragraph element as a child of the the container `<div>` on `mario.html`.

 2. Once you have the pyramid showing up, delete the "Under Construction" notice from the container `<div>`.
 Of course, the normal thing to do would be to delete those lines directly from your `mario.html` page.
 But just to get some more practice, `**don't do that**`.
 Instead, add another line to your `drawPyramid` function so that it programatically deletes the `<div id="notice">`.

+*Note:* What's up with the periods instead of spaces?
+Well, just try switching back now and see what happens.
+As you have seen before, HTML tends to compress whitespace.
+This is often very convenient, but in this particular case, it messes up the alignment of our pyramid.
+A more reasonable thing to do, rather than use a period character, would be to use an HTML-encoded space character.
+We will use this technique in the next studio.

 ## Committing Your Changes